Filippo125/redis_monitor/README.md

 ## Running the tests
-Use tox
+To do test use tox, coverage and pytest.<br>

+### Test
+Run tox, it build a python3.7 virtual environment,install dependencies and execute pytest
+### Coverage
+Coming soon....

 ### And coding style tests

-All source code try to handle PEP8 with little change.
+All source code try to handle PEP8 with little change:<br>
+1. the max line length is increase up to 160 characters
+2. ignore E221 (multiple spaces before operator)<br>

 To verify compliance with specifications use pycodestyle package.
 The pycodestyle configuration is:
 ```
 [pycodestyle]